20 Ways to Get Your Kids to Speak Chinese

 11. Use code-mixing as a transitional talking tool

-If your child is fluent in another language (eg, English), you might need to code-mix to scaffold in more Chinese vocabulary in the beginning.
+If your child is fluent in another language, such as English, you might need to code-mix to scaffold in more Chinese vocabulary in the beginning.
 Their pre-existing knowledge is their foundation, as shown in the prior example about the banana and apple.

 Over time, isolated Chinese words will become longer Chinese phrases and sentences.
-As your child learns how to speak Chinese, code-mixing will become less necessary.
-It also could be a potential obstacle from achieving fluency in the minority language.
+As your child learns to speak Chinese, code-mixing may become less necessary.
+It could also be a potential obstacle to fluency in the minority language.

-When proficiency improves, try to use familiar Chinese words to describe what you are saying with the help of visual and physical cues.
+When proficiency improves, use familiar Chinese words to describe what you are saying with the help of visual and physical cues.
 Consistency will help kids stay in the Chinese-speaking mindset.

 12. Read Chinese books out loud

 Daily story time is a powerful bonding opportunity for families.
-Reading out loud can help kids speak Chinese by introducing a wide range of vocabulary, topics, and concepts.
+Reading aloud can help children speak Chinese by introducing a wide range of vocabulary, topics, and concepts.

 In addition, stories are one of the best ways to help kids understand new concepts in Chinese, even without firsthand experience.